choppen5/twilio-client-outbound-conf/README.md

 * Twilio App Voice Request URL: http://funky-monkey-567.herokuapp.com/voice.
 This is the action that will be called when a user presses the Dial button on the webpage.

 ![TwimlApp](http://uploadir.com/u/ee82e4sm "TwimlApp")

- * Voie URL for the phone number you bought.
-It will be set to http://funky-monkey-567.herokuapp.com/voice
-   * This will direct inbound phone calls to this Twilio number to this site to ring in the  in the browser.

 ## BLAM BLAM!